alreich/alreich.github.io/index.md

 I'm an avid photographer.
 Many of my photos can be seen at [Flickr](https://www.flickr.com/photos/alreich).

-I'm also love to draw and paint.
+I also enjoy drawing and painting.
 Some of my recent work can be found on [Instagram](https://www.instagram.com/al.reich/)